dstodev/yocto-asus-pe1100n/README.md

 ## Questions

-1. What is the recommended approach to use ASUS-provided .dtb, .dts, .dtsi, etc. files with a meta-tegra build?
+1. What is the recommended approach to use ASUS-provided .dtb, .dts, .dtsi, etc. files with a `meta-tegra` build?
 2. Can the recommended approach allow for the ASUS package to be downloaded during the build, as we do now, and append to SRC_URI dynamically?
 3. Which files are necessary to include, and where do we include them?
+4. Are there any other changes we should make?

 ## Implementation